-Children's creative and physical skills, their problem-solving skills and their understanding of the world develop well as they engage in a variety of activities suitable for their age and stage of development.
+Children's creative and physical skills, their problem solving skills and their understanding of the world develop extremely well as they engage in a variety of activities suitable for their age and stage of development.
+They use programmable toys and the computer, however, the range of information technology opportunities is narrow.
 They enjoy extensive opportunities to design and make objects using recycled materials.
-However, opportunities for children to work alongside artists and other creative adults so they see at first hand different ways of expressing and communicating ideas are less well developed.
-They select and explore the sounds of musical instruments from other cultures and countries.
-Children really benefit from the superb outdoor areas; they play, view the gardens, grow vegetables and enjoy the environment around them.
+They enthusiastically select and explore the sounds of musical instruments from other cultures and countries.
+Children really benefit from the superb outdoor areas; they play, grow vegetables and confidently enjoy the environment around them.

 Children's welfare is promoted to a consistently high level.
 Staff blend daily routines and activities expertly together so that children acquire competency, confidence and independence in all areas.
 For example, children are taught how to be safe through activities, discussions and practicing emergency evacuations of the building.
 The setting promotes healthy eating and provides children with an understanding of what is good for them, through offering healthy meals and snacks.
-Children celebrate different festivals and engage in activities to support their understanding of other cultures.
+Children celebrate different festivals and engage positively in activities to support their understanding of other cultures.
 The setting focuses upon emotional and physical health, and cultural diversity, as they embrace and welcome everyone into a wholly inclusive environment.
 As a result, children exhibit excellent skills.
-They know how to act safely indoors and outdoors, make healthy eating choices and adopt good personal hygiene.
+They know how to act safely indoors and outdoors, make excellent healthy eating choices and adopt good personal hygiene.